tenpy/tenpy/doc/INSTALL.rst

 Python 2.7 with fairly recent versions of `NumPy <http://www.numpy.org>`_ and `SciPy <http://www.scipy.org>`_.
 Some kind of LAPACK/BLAS library is a prerequisite for SciPy.
+If you have numpy >= 1.11.1 and scipy >= 0.17.0, the code should run fine.

 Optional Requirements
 ---------------------